artefactual/archivematica-storage-service-docs/administrators.rst

   for unlimited.
 * Enabled: If checked, this location is accessible to pipelines associated with it.
 If unchecked, it will not show up to any pipeline.
+* Set as global default location for its purpose: If checked, this location will be the default for its purpose unless Archivematica is explicitly told otherwise.

 How to Configure a Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^